 BI305L Microbiology Lab.
 1 hour.
 Lab exercises that accompany BI305.
 Must be taken concurrently with BI305.
 2 lab hours.
 Spring.

 BI306L Genetics Lab.
 1 hour.
 Lab exercises that accompany BI306.
 Must be taken concurrently with BI306.
 2 lab hours.
-Fall.
+Spring.

 BI309 Histology.
 2 hours.
 The study of microscopic anatomy of vertebrate tissues and organ systems.
 2 lectures.
 Prerequisites: BI 101-102.
-Alternating Falls.
+Odd-numbered Falls.

 BI309L Histology Lab.
 2 hours.
 Lab exercises that accompany BI309.
 Must be taken concurrently with BI309.
-4 lab hours.
-Alternating Falls.
+2 lab hours.
+Off-numbered Falls.